Printer Shares 3 picoCTF 2026 Solution

 Launch the challenge instance and note the host and port.

-This is the third Printer Shares challenge (see also Printer Shares 2) - focus on the debug script mentioned in the description.
+This is the third Printer Shares challenge (see also Printer Shares 2) - the twist here is that a script on the share executes automatically every minute via cron.

 bash